-A course for first-year students based on common objectives. individual sections provide students the opportunity to explore transitional issues and to engage in the academic life of the University.
-Each section will feature a topic as designated by individual faculty.
+A course for first-year students based on common objectives.
+Individual sections provide students the opportunity to explore transitional issues and to engage in the academic life of the University.
 Limited to students in their first semester at Heidelberg.
-(Fall)
+(Fall, Spring)